BeggarsOpera/.github/profile/README.md

-# Project Overview
+## Overview

-This Github organization hosts the files relating to the Beggars Opera project
+This Beggars Opera Github organization hosts the files relating to the Beggars Opera project.

 The [TEI-MEI](https://github.com/BeggarsOpera/TEI-MEI) repository contains up-to-date XML files of the TEI and MEI markup of the digital edition.